xenon007/ai-engineering-hub/Youtube-trend-analysis/README.md

 ## Setup and installations

 **Get BrightData API Key**:
-- Go to [BrightData](https://brightdata.com/) and sign up for an account.
+- Go to [Bright Data](https://brdta.com/dailydoseofds) and sign up for an account.
 - Once you have an account, go to the API Key page and copy your API key.
 - Paste your API key by creating a `.env` file as follows: